ABC Methodology

 Tonnes of Carbon: We measure in situ carbon density per Square.

 Additional CO2e: We analyse the tonnes of CO2e that will be sequestered within each Square over the next 40 years that are additional to those that would occur in the absence of the project.
-This figure is calculated using counterfactuals: i.e. by observing what has happened to similar nearby areas over the previous 10 years.
-These counterfactuals were identified and analysed using methods developed by Cambridge Centre for Carbon Credits (4C).
-This figure is inherently uncertain since it involves assessing what will happen to the ecosystem 40 years into the future, both with and without intervention.
+This figure is calculated using counterfactuals: i.e. by observing what has happened to similar nearby areas over the previous 10 years, and then projecting those figures into the future (ex ante).
+This figure is inherently uncertain since it involves assessing what will happen to the ecosystem in the future, both with and without intervention.
 It should therefore be taken as a rough estimate which will fluctuate as we test our assumptions against reality over time.
 Even if these assumptions are entirely accurate, this figure should not be used to offset tonnes of carbon emitted today due to the time lags involved in tonnes which would be lost over the next 40 years.
+This figure updates annually.

 Additionality: A % out of 100 calculated by taking the additional CO2e of a Square (calculated over a 40 year period) and dividing it by the total CO2e currently sequestered within the Square.
 This reflects the extent to which the project has been pivotal in affecting conservation outcomes.